dabeaz/blog/2023/different-refactoring.md

 Author: David Beazley ([@dabeaz](https://www.dabeaz.com)), February 15, 2023

-In part of my [Advanced Programming with Python](https://www.dabeaz.com/advprog.html) we spend a day implementing state machines.
+In part of my [Advanced Programming with Python](https://www.dabeaz.com/advprog.html) course we spend a day implementing state machines.
 Part of that project involves dealing with "stateful" objects.
 Here's a very simple example, taken from the [Python Cookbook](https://dabeaz.com/cookbook.html):